MoritzMueller2508/EW_MobileApplicationen/documentation/classes.md

 ## Navigator

->This class navigates between the different interfaces (phone-view / tablet-view)
+>This class serves as a container for the MapFragment.

 ## RiskCountriesExtraction